ArmandoLacerda/powerbi-docs/powerbi-docs/service-comma-separated-value-files.md

 ## Import or connect to a .CSV file
 >[!IMPORTANT]
->The maximum file size you can import into Power BI is 1 gigabyte.
+>Maximum file site can vary depending on the source.
+The maximum supported file size you can import into Power BI is 1 gigabyte.

 1. In Power BI, in the navigator pane, click **Get Data**.